-In accordance with the provisions of GASB Statement No. 68, "Accounting and Financial Reporting for Pensions," and Statement No. 71, "Pension Transition for Contributions Made Subsequent to the Measurement Date," during fiscal year 2016, WVUP recorded deferred inflows related to pensions in the amount of \$13,000.
-These deferred inflows represent WVUP's proportionate share of net difference between projected and actual investment earnings on TRS investments, difference between employer contributions and proportionate share of contributions, as well as changes in proportion.
+In accordance with the provisions of GASB Statement No. 68, "Accounting and Financial Reporting for Pensions," and Statement No. 71, "Pension Transition for Contributions Made Subsequent to the Measurement Date," during fiscal year 2017 and 2016, WVUP recorded deferred inflows related to pensions in the amount of \$6,000 and \$13,000, respectively.
+These deferred inflows represent WVUP's proportionate share of the difference between employer contributions and proportionate share of contributions as well as the difference between expected and actual experience.

-WVUP's current assets of \$15.4 million were sufficient to cover current liabilities of \$3.1 million, indicating that WVUP has sufficient available resources to meet its current obligations.
+WVUP's current assets of \$17.0 million were sufficient to cover current liabilities of \$2.9 million, indicating that WVUP has sufficient available resources to meet its current obligations.